Goldziher/gitfluff/README.md

 ## Installation

-We plan to distribute `gitfluff` through the major package ecosystems.
-Once releases are published you will be able to install using your preferred channel:
+`gitfluff` ships prebuilt binaries for macOS, Linux, and Windows.
+Install from your preferred ecosystem:

 ```bash
 # Homebrew tap